In this post, you’re going to find out what does autism look like in women and girls and discover symptoms of high-functioning autism in females.

-There’s a misconceptions that autism is predominantly a male condition.
+There’s a misconception that autism is predominantly a male condition.

-The classic pattern of behavior in autism can be clear in girls and women who were intellectually disables.
+The classic pattern of behavior in autism can be clear in girls and women who were intellectually disabled.

 But those who were more verbal and intellectually able would often go undiagnosed.

 It is only in recent years that the female presentation of behaviors in autism has begun to receive recognition. (*)

 - 1. Childhood